HTMS Kraburi: Design and description

 Kraburi has a length of 103.2 m, a beam of 11.3 m, a draught of 3.1 m and displacement of 1676 LT standard and 1924 LT at full load.
-The ship has two shafts and powered with four MTU 20V1163 TB83 diesel engines with 29440 shp.
-The ship has a range of 3500 NM while cruising at 18 kn and top speed of 30 kn.
+The ship has two shafts and is powered by four MTU 20V1163 TB83 diesel engines with 29440 shp.
+The ship has a range of 3500 NM while cruising at 18 kn and a top speed of 30 kn.
 Kraburi has a complement of 168 personnel, including 22 officers.

-As a Type 053HT (H) frigate, the ship were armed with one 100 mm/56 Type 79 twin-barreled gun and four 37 mm Type 76 twin-barreled guns.
-For anti-submarine warfare, the ship is equipped with two Type 86 anti-submarine rocket launchers and two BMB depth charge racks.
+As a Type 053HT (H) frigate, the ship was armed at launch with one 100 mm/56 Type 79 twin-barreled gun and four 37 mm Type 76 twin-barreled guns.
+For anti-submarine warfare, the ship was equipped with two Type 86 anti-submarine rocket launchers and two BMB depth charge racks.
 For surface warfare, Kraburi was equipped with eight C-801 anti-ship missile launchers.
-She also has a flight deck and able to carry a helicopter, although the ship didn't have a hangar.
+Kraburi also has a flight deck and is able to carry a medium-sized helicopter, although the ship lacks a hangar.

-Kraburi underwent modernization program in 2009.
-The upgrade includes replacement of old weapons and electronic systems with newer systems, such as new 100 mm/56 Type 79A twin-barreled gun and 37 mm Type 76A twin-barreled remote-controlled guns along with their respective fire control radars and the installation of new C-802A anti-ship missiles.
+Kraburi underwent a modernization program in 2009.
+The upgrade included replacement of older weapons and electronic systems with newer systems, such as a new 100 mm/56 Type 79A twin-barreled gun and 37 mm Type 76A twin-barreled remote-controlled guns along with their respective fire control radars and the installation of new C-802A anti-ship missiles.